 No doubt Crossfield has rubbed a few people the wrong way, but I almost always find him… well, correct about things.
 Above all, though, he makes compulsively watchable videos.
 His course vlogs with Matthew “Coach” Lockey are by turns goofy, annoying, and insightful.
 His on-course tests of new clubs, while occasionally predictable (Crossfield has his hobbyhorses), are more interesting than the usual launch monitor-assisted equipment reviews.

 Most impressively, every weekday, Crossfield posts a “daily vlog” in which he offers an analysis of a viewer’s swing and a glimpse into his home life.
-These videos are produced at a rate of five per week, yet they are always well edited and engaging.
+He produces these videos at a rate of five per week, and they are always well edited and engaging.
 No one else on golf YouTube does anything like them.
 I have particularly enjoyed the recent vlogs that have veered off format — to document an actual lesson given by Crossfield or to show a testy phone exchange with a reporter — before returning him to his charming family and their domestic routines.

-Me and My Golf may have more subscribers and Shiels may be catching up, but Crossfield is the liveliest, most inventive, and — to my mind — best creator of golf videos on YouTube.
+Me and My Golf may have more subscribers and Shiels may be catching up, but Crossfield is the liveliest, most inventive, and, in my opinion, best creator of golf videos on YouTube.

 Have I missed your favorite golf YouTuber?
 Did Mark Crossfield make you mad at some point?
 Do you find course vlogs ridiculously boring?
 Tell me off in the comments or on Twitter at @public_golfer.